amithbk12man/AIQChallenge1/README.md

  - Docker Compose

 ## Assumptions:
-1. We are considering top plants on basis of number of generators they have
+1. We are considering top plants on basis of net generation of power plants they have
-2. Federal State percentage for plant is calculated on basis of number of generators for plant out of total generators for that state
+2. Federal State percentage for plant is calculated on basis of net generation of power plants for that state

 ### Run Applications